innsmoutheyes/innsmoutheyes/README.md

 -🧪This account is my test space for honing my skills and getting to know GitHub, so bear with me. 🔰

--Some other tech related interests: Free and open-source software (FOSS), GIS, data literacy, data privacy, and cybersecrity education.
+-🐙Some other tech related interests: Free and open-source software (FOSS), GIS, data literacy, data privacy, and cybersecrity education.